 We recognise that positive strategies encourage sensible choices and personal responsibility.
-They make children feel valued and appreciated.
-Good behaviour is expected at all times and is acknowledged through:

-Promotion of calm start, mindfulness, Zones of Regulation.
+A positive approach makes children feel valued and appreciated.
+Good behaviour is expected at all times and is acknowledged through: Promotion of calm start, mindfulness, Zones of Regulation and safe spaces.

 Verbal praise, constructive feedback from adults and peers, promotion of a Growth Mind-set.

 Advertising the behaviours/learning attitudes we want to see.

-Positive written comments on the children's work, visits to the Headteacher SLT and other staff to share good work/ excellent effort.
+Positive written comments on the children's work, visits to the

+Headteacher, SLT and other staff to share good work/ excellent effort.
 Special responsibilities within the class, class jobs, Peer Mediators, Play Leaders.